Shaolin Monastery: Heritage culture

 The Shaolin community invests great effort in safeguarding, developing, and innovating its heritage.
 Following the ancient Chinese principle of harmony between heaven and humans, temple masters work on the development of the most natural body movement in order to achieve the full potential of human expression.

 Shaolin has developed activities related to the international promotion of its cultural heritage.
 In 2012, the first international Shaolin cultural festival was organized in Germany, followed by festivals in the US and England.
 Official Shaolin cultural centers exist in numerous countries in Europe, the US, Canada, and Russia.
-Every year, the temple hosts more than thirty international events with the aim to promote cultural exchange.
+Every year, the temple hosts more than thirty international events to promote cultural exchange.

 International promotion of Shaolin cultural heritage

-Shaolin Temple is an important religious and cultural institution, both in China and internationally.
+The Shaolin Temple is an important religious and cultural institution, both in China and internationally.
 Since the founding of the People's Republic of China, and especially since the 1970s, cultural exchanges between Shaolin Temple and the rest of the world have continuously improved in terms of content, scale, frequency, and scope.
-The temple has been visited by European and American dancers, martial artists, NBA players, Hollywood movie stars, but also renowned monks from traditional Buddhist countries such as Myanmar, Thailand, Cambodia, Nepal, and Sri Lanka.
-Also, a number of political leaders, such as Swedish King Carl XVI Gustaf, British Queen Elizabeth II, Spanish King Juan Carlos I, Australia's former prime minister John Howard, South Africa former president Nelson Mandela, Russian president Vladimir Putin, former US secretary of state Henry Kissinger, and Taiwanese politician James Soong have met with the temple's abbot.
+The temple has been visited by European and American dancers, martial artists, NBA players, Hollywood movie stars, and also renowned monks from traditional Buddhist countries such as Myanmar, Thailand, Cambodia, Nepal, and Sri Lanka.
+Also, many political leaders, such as Swedish King Carl XVI Gustaf, British Queen Elizabeth II, Spanish King Juan Carlos I, Australia's former prime minister John Howard, South Africa former president Nelson Mandela, Russian president Vladimir Putin, former US secretary of state Henry Kissinger, and Taiwanese politician James Soong have met with the temple's abbot.

-Currently, there are more than forty overseas cultural institutions established by the temple's leadership and its disciples in dozens of countries around the world.
+There are more than forty overseas cultural institutions established by the temple's leadership and its disciples in dozens of countries around the world.
 Shaolin monks come to the centers to teach Buddhist classics, martial arts, meditation, etc. Another way of promoting Shaolin's intangible cultural heritage in the world is through Shaolin Cultural Festivals, the first of which was held in North America.
 These festivals and similar events convey the spiritual connotation of Chinese culture and Eastern values to societies internationally.